 - TRANSFER A maximum of 12 graduate semester units, if deemed appropriate, may be transferred for use in the Major.
 See the Director of Graduate Studies-Hydrology for advice about courses that may be applied to the Major.
 Contact the Minor department's Director of Graduate Studies for advice about Minor coursework.
-No more than 12 graduate semester units taken in non-degree status may be used. - CUM GPA A minimum cumulative GPA of 3.0 or B average is required to remain in Good Academic Standing with the Department, Graduate College, and University. - QUALITY POINT GRADES At least half of the coursework listed on the Plan of Study (Major+Minor) must be graded with quality-point grades (A, B). - PASSING GRADES A course with a grade of D or lower cannot be included in any graduate degree program.
-A grade of C is acceptable only if you maintain a cumulative GPA of 3.0 or higher. - UNIVERSITY OF ARIZONA UNITS At least 30 graduate-level semester units must be completed at the University of Arizona. - NO GRO The department does not permit use of the GRO Grade Replacement Opportunity. - AVERAGE TIME-TO-DEGREE COMPLETION Depending on several factors undergraduate preparation, the use of transfer coursework (or lack of), the specific topic and scope of research, and the research method used-most PHD students complete requirements in 3.5 to 4 years.
+No more than 12 graduate semester units taken in non-degree status may be used. - CUM GPA A minimum cumulative GPA of 3.0 or B average is required to remain in Good Academic Standing with the Department, Graduate College, and University - QUALITY POINT GRADES At least half of the coursework listed on the Plan of Study (Major+Minor) must be graded with quality-point grades (A, B) - PASSING GRADES -A course with a grade of D or lower cannot be included in any graduate degree program - UNIVERSITY OF ARIZONA UNITS At least 30 graduate-level semester units must be completed at the University of Arizona - NO GRO The department does not permit use of the GRO Grade Replacement Opportunity - AVERAGE TIME-TO-DEGREE COMPLETION Depending on several factors- undergraduate preparation, the use of transfer coursework (or lack of), the specific topic and scope of research, and the research methodology used-most PHD students complete requirements in 3.5 to 4 years - GOOD STANDING STATUS To maintain Good Academic Standing, you must complete degree requirements in a reasonable timeframe as described in the Time-To-Degree

-- Page 6 of 25 Effective Fall 2019 - GOOD STANDING STATUS To maintain Good Academic Standing, you must complete degree requirements in a reasonable timeframe as described in the Academic Progress: Time-To-Degree Completion section (p.
+Completion section (p.
 18).
 Degree requirements include completion of required undergraduate prerequisite courses by the end of year 1, completion of fundamental and advanced graduate coursework in the major and minor, satisfactory progress on dissertation research, satisfactory completion of professional development requirements, and timely submission of administrative forms (see Grad Path section below).

 Professional Development Experience: You must develop a very high level of oral presentation skills (professional level) by observing student research- and invited speaker-presentation techniques and later demonstrate these skills by presenting your own doctoral research.
-You will be required to enroll in HWRS 595A Current Topics in Hydrology and Atmospheric Sciences, the Weekly Invited Speaker Colloquium, for one at least one semester during academic residency (1-unit maximum per semester).
-(Units not included in Plan of Study.)
-During the final semesters of residency when your doctoral research is nearing completion, you will be required to present your research at two approved conferences (minimum of one oral presentation).
+You will be required to enroll in HWRS 595A (1 unit), the Weekly Invited Speaker Colloquium, for one semester during academic residency.
+During the final semesters of residency when your doctoral research is nearing completion, you will be required to present your research at two (2) approved conferences (minimum of one oral presentation).
 See the Professional Development section of this guide (p.
 11) for details.